Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Results

 \subsection{Spatially resolved evolutionary tracks in the SFR-$M_{*}$ relation}

-While it has been demonstrated that the $SFR-M_*$ scaling relation may hold down to kpc scales, the reported slope of the resolved $\Sigma_{SFR}-\Sigma_{M_*}$ relation varies widely from 0.6 to 1.4 \citep{CanoDiaz2016, AbdurroufAkiyama2017, Hsieh2017, Pessa2021, Yao2022}.
-Differences between studies within the same redshift range can be caused by fitting techniques, selection effects, and how SFR and $M_*$ are determined.
-For example, \cite{Jafariyazani2019} fit this scaling relation using different methods on the same set of observations.
-Comparing $\Sigma_{SFR}$ derived from SED fitting returned a slope of 0.78, but H$_\alpha$ had a slope of 0.43.
-While it is understood that the relationship between $\Sigma{M_*}$ and $\Sigma{SFR}$ of the resolved elements of a galaxy can be affected by systematics associated with the methodology, there is less understanding as to how the slope and normalization of regions varies from galaxy to galaxy.
-Using the resolved regions of these nine galaxies we can examine whether the structure of the galaxy influences the slope and normalization of the correlation.
-The overall trends can qualitatively give insight into inside-out or outside-in quenching.
-Additionally, having reconstructed SFHs for each of our regions, we can trace the evolution of this relation back in time up to the time when stellar mixing becomes dominant.
+Resolved scaling relations indicate the spatial scales where different physical processes dominate.
+Like the integrated $SFR-M_*$ correlation, the resolved relation evolves with redshift, and simulations by \cite{TrayfordSchaye2019} show that its slope increases with redshift.
+The resolved relation traces small-scale, internal evolutionary processes, such as inside-out or outside-in growth, which must still match the global trends in the integrated relation for galaxy evolution theories to remain valid.
+Interpreting resolved relations alongside integrated ones connects processes across orders of magnitude and reveals each galaxy’s distinct evolutionary path.

-We determine \sigsfr and \sigmstar at the time of observation, 250 Myr, 500 Myr, 750 Myr and 1 Gyr lookback time from the best fit SFHs for each region.
-We then plot the correlation at 1 Gyr lookback time and the time of observation.
-We trace lines of the three remaining time steps to show the evolution of each region over the past Gyr.
+Although the $SFR-M_*$ scaling relation may hold down to kpc scales, the slopes reported for the resolved $\Sigma_{SFR}-\Sigma_{M_*}$ relation range widely from 0.6 to 1.4 \citep{CanoDiaz2016, AbdurroufAkiyama2017, Hsieh2017, Pessa2021, Yao2022}.
+Even within the same redshift range, studies differ due to fitting methods, selection effects, and how SFR and $M_*$ are measured.
+For example, \cite{Jafariyazani2019} applied different fitting techniques to CANDELS + MUSE data at $0.1<z<0.4$ and found a slope of 0.78 using SED-derived $\Sigma_{SFR}$, but 0.43 using H$_\alpha$.
+Although methodological systematics affecting the resolved $\Sigma_{M_*}$–$\Sigma_{SFR}$ relation are recognized, less is known about how slope and normalization vary between galaxies.
+Using the resolved regions of these eight galaxies, we test whether galaxy structure influences this correlation and whether the qualitative trends indicate inside-out or outside-in quenching.
+With reconstructed SFHs for each region, we can also track the evolution of the relation back to when stellar mixing becomes dominant.